kaizen-ai/kaizenflow/documentation/general/setup_dev_environment.md

 - Google suite: email, calendar
 - Email client (recommended) or Gmail web client
 - Telegram: instant messaging
+- Standard data science stack (e.g., Jupyter, pandas, numpy)

 ## Infra

 - WireGuard: VPN
-- AWS: compute
+- AWS: computing infrastructure
 - Jenkins: continuous integration and development
-- MongoDB, SQL: backends
+- MongoDB, SQL: DB backends
 - Docker: container

 # Set up a new machine

+## Server vs laptop
 - We prefer to work on the dev server on AWS since it is more reliable and powerful

 - You have an option to work on your laptop, but it's not officially supported, so you are kind of your own
-  - People use their laptop to:
+  - People use their laptop as thin client:
-    - Have an option when Internet is slow
     - Use PyCharm
-    - Use the browser
+    - Use the browser, email
+    - To develop when Internet is slow

 - You need to set up any machine you use (e.g., laptop and AWS) in order to develop

+- We recommend to set up the server first and then over time set up also the laptop for some development

 ## Definitions